i seek something more, something elusive, like silver sand. now I think I found it, and there, its gone again.

 the said there was no such place

-its all so pointless to stay.
+its all so pointless

 to go. to give in. to fight on